About

 National Index

-A growing coalition of private-public partners are working pre-competitively to develop an integrated picture of sustainability for Canada’s agri-food sector from food production to retail.
-Creating the National Index on Agri-Food Performance aims to be based on science-based and high quality metrics and will span four sustainability priorities: the environment, economic, food integrity, and societal well-being.
+A growing coalition of private-public partners are working pre-competitively to present an integrated picture of sustainability for Canada’s agri-food sector from food production to retail – and improve upon it.
+The National Index on Agri-Food Performance seeks to use science-based metrics.
+Outcome-based data is preferred and used where available, although some practice-based data is relied upon where data is inadequate.
+The Index spans four sustainability priorities: the environment, food integrity, economic, and societal well-being.

 Demonstrating sustainability credentials presents an immense economic opportunity for the sector and for advancing the country’s food ambition.
 Consumers, customers, investors and regulators, worldwide, increasingly expect food production and supply to be more sustainable and responsible.
 With an Index in hand, Canada can credibly show its track record, leadership and mark progress on improvements going forward.